Arktey/ArkGWTrackerUploader/README.md

    - Data collection will proceed automatically
    - Press `ESC` at any time to stop

+7. You can safely close the program at any time and continue where you left off when it prompts you to continue.

+### PC Client Version
+1. **Extract** all files from the `ArkGWTracker_PC-v1.x.x.zip` to a folder (keep the folder structure!).
+2. **Make sure Epic Seven PC client is running** and you are logged in.
+3. **Navigate to the Guild War page** in the game**.
+4. **Run `ArkGWTracker_PC.exe` as Administrator** (required for Windows API access).
+5. **Enter your daily upload code** when prompted.
+6. **Follow the on-screen instructions**.
+   - The tool will automatically find and manage the Epic Seven window
+   - Data collection will proceed automatically using mouse control
+   - Press `ESC` at any time to stop

-7. **After upload** you can safely close the program.
+7. You can safely close the program at any time and continue where you left off when it prompts you to continue.

 ---

-## 🎮 Supported Emulators
+## 🎮 Supported Platforms

+### ADB Version - Supported Emulators
-The tool automatically detects and supports the following emulators:
+The ADB version automatically detects and supports the following emulators:

 - **BlueStacks** (all versions)
 - **NoxPlayer** (all versions)